Choreo Connect Overview¶

 Choreo Connect (the API Microgateway) is a cloud-native, decentralized, lightweight API Gateway designed especially for microservices.
 Choreo Connect provides API security, rate-limiting, load-balancing, observability and many other API management related quality of services (QoS) while maintaining a high throughput and a low latency.

 The following diagram illustrates the basic architecture of Choreo Connect and showcases its main components.

 Choreo Connect consists of the following three components.

 The Router is the component that is responsible for routing the traffic from different clients to the desired destination (service).
-Choreo Connect uses the Envoy Proxy as the core component that does the traffic routing.
+Choreo Connect uses the Envoy Proxy as the core component which does the traffic routing.
 Choreo Connect exposes the APIs to external clients using the Router.

 The Enforcer is the component that enforces the API management capabilities such as security, Rate Limiting, analytics, validation and etc. When the Router within Choreo Connect receives a request, it forwards that request to the Enforcer in order to perform the additional QoS factors such as security, etc. Thereafter, the Enforcer will send a response to the Router.
 If the latter mentioned response is an allowed response, the Router will forward the request to the actual backend; else if the response is a denied response, then the Router will send a reply back to the client with an error message.